masonhgn/agt_server/README.md

-# agt_server
+# agt server new

-A twice remastered version of the AGT server for CS1440/2540.
+a modern implementation of the algorithmic game theory lab system.